Code-Institute-Submissions/Irelandoracle1-myschool-project_MayResub/README.md

 Credits

-i got my some contents from googlr and help from my mentor Mr Moosa Hassan
+i got my some contents from google and help from my mentor Mr Moosa Hassan.
+A friend who also encouraged me to take this course Fadeel Gbaye was of great help also in guiding and helping where i got lost in the project.

-    The text for the Home page was done myself Instructions on how to implement form validation on the Sign Up page was taken from Love running Tutorial The icons in the footer were taken from Font Awesome
+    The test for the Home page was done myself Instructions on how to implement form validation on the Contact page was taken from Love running Tutorial The icons in the footer were taken from Font Awesome

 Media

-    The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site
+ Some of the gallery pictures are that of my Childern during a festival period in Nigeria.
+ others were downloaded on google web search.